image357/BoundedFromBelow/README.md

 2) Macaulay2

-   For the calculation or resultants BFB currently needs a different computer algebra system called Macaulay2, which was designed especially for problems in algebraic geometry.
+   For the calculation of resultants BFB currently needs a different computer algebra system called Macaulay2, which was designed especially for problems in algebraic geometry.
    You can get Macaulay2 from one of the following urls:

    http://www2.macaulay2.com/Macaulay2/